 Welcome to the National Centre for Stereotactic Radiosurgery

-Stereotactic Radiosurgey is a very accurate and specialised treatment which we deliver using a Gamma Knife.
+Stereotactic Radiosurgey is a highly accurate and specialised treatment delivered using a Gamma Knife.
 The Gamma Knife is not a knife in the conventional sense, but uses a focused array of intersecting beams of gamma radiation to treat lesions within the brain.
-The technique was invented by a Swedish neurosurgeon, Professor Lars Leksell and provides an alternative method of treatment for a number of conditions, for which open neurosurgery may be either not practicable or carry a high risk of complications.
+The technique was invented by a Swedish neurosurgeon, Professor Lars Leksell.

+This provides an alternative method of treatment for a number of conditions, for which open neurosurgery may be either not practicable or carry a high risk of complications.
 Within the central body of the Gamma Knife there is an array of 192 separate cobalt sources each of which produces a fine beam of gamma radiation.

-The sources are evenly distributed over the surface of the hemispherical source core with the beams directed towards a common focal spot at the centre. (see What Is a Gamma Knife in the Treatment section)
+The sources are evenly distributed over the surface of the hemispherical source core with beams directed towards a common focal spot at the centre. (see What Is a Gamma Knife in the Treatment section)

 The resultant intensity of radiation at the focus is extremely high whilst only a short distance from the focus it is very low.
 This enables a high dose of radiation to be delivered to the target whilst sparing the adjacent healthy brain tissue.